preetsanjam/Web_Development/JavaScript/es2015/notes.md

 - `let` vs `const`:

-    1. Unlike the variables declared with the `let` keyword, whose value can be updated, the value of a variable declared with the `const` keyword cannot be updated.
+    Unlike the variables declared with the `let` keyword, whose value can be updated, the value of a variable declared with the `const` keyword cannot be updated.
 Also, the value of a `const` variable needs to be assigned on declaration.

+- **Template strings:** Template strings in ES6 allow us to create templates for how we want our variables and string literals to be arranged for display on the browser.
+This is done with the help of backtickes (`).